Blind cleaning hacks - keeping your blinds and shutters clean and fresh

 The wand, cords, rod or bottom bar that operates the blinds is often handled daily (unless you’re lucky enough to have motorised blinds), yet many people still don’t clean it regularly.
 Luckily, it’s the easiest part of the blinds to clean and can be wiped clean with anti-bacterial wipe or spray.

 Finally, for any Mrs Hinch fans, here are her tips for cleaning blinds using her favourite products – tumble dryer sheets (because they are anti static), Zoflora (of course) and kitchen roll

-Here’s to a healthy winter following an autumn clean!
+Here’s to a happy and healthy season following an Autumn or Spring clean!
 Contact us if you need any help or advice.
 We're always happy to help.